Pratikshinde55/Docker-Three_Tier-Architecture/README.md

  7. save rule

-Steps-6:
+## Step: 6

-instance public + our port number that provide in wordpress contanier.
+Instance public + our port number that provide in wordpress contanier.

 To access wordpresss from browser,need EC2 instance public IP Address+Port no. given to wordpresss container.